 The reality is that you’ll never get rid of all rodents in the landscape.
 During the growing season natural predators such as cats, skunks, owls, hawks and fox keep them under control.
 The best thing you can do at this time of year is to top-dress the damaged lawn and reseed.
 If the turf hasn’t been aerated recently it might be a good opportunity to have this done first, with top-dressing and seeding to follow.
 In our area April and even early May is a fine time for this if it hasn’t already been done the previous fall.
 Bushes and perennials that have also been damaged can be replaced.

 If you think the damage is continuing, the use of a vole repellant is a good idea.
 Shake Away can also be put around roses and other vulnerable plants next fall before the snow comes again.
-If you can’t come into the store for some of the Shake Away pictured below give us a call and we’ll ship some out to you.

 Subscribe To Our Newsletter